After section 446B of the Companies Act 1985 (c 6) (inserted by section 1035 above) insert—

 the Secretary of State may appoint one or more competent inspectors to continue the investigation.

-(2) An appointment under subsection (1) shall be treated for the purposes of this Part (apart from this section) as an appointment under the provision of this Part under which the former inspector was appointed.
+(2) An appointment under subsection (1) shall be treated for the purposes of this Part (apart from this section) as an appointment under the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.